 How long is the drive to Kidston?

 The drive is roughly 75 minutes from downtown Halifax and 65 minutes from Truro.

 My child would love to come to camp, but I just can’t afford it right now…

 We believe that no camper should ever be excluded because of financial concerns.
 Through the generous help of our many supporters and donors, we are able to offer sponsorships to many campers.
 Don’t hesitate to email our Registrar (Registrar@campkidston.com) to talk about sponsorship options.

 Do I have to be a member of a church to attend Kidston?

 Nope!
 While we are operated through the United Church of Canada, we welcome people from all faith or non-faith traditions.
 We do include some activities focused on exploring faith-based values and some of our songs reflect those values.
-However, most of what we do involves just play-old non-denominational fun and games.
+However, most of what we do involves non-denominational community and spirit-building fun and games.

 My child loves everything about camp except sleeping in the woods.
 Do they HAVE to complete an overnight trip?

 No, there is always a choice!
 Check out our “Homebase Edition” options.